 Step-back-in-time country dining in the midst of Cape Town’s urban sprawl

 You’ll find The Wild Fig Restaurant on the historic Valkenberg Estate, just outside of Cape Town’s oldest suburb, Observatory.
-The tract of land has been spared intrusion from the urban frame around it and rather busies itself hugging tight to the banks of the Liesbeek River.
+A hidden gem on the outskirts of the city, the tract of land hugs tight to the banks of the Liesbeek River and has been spared intrusion from the urban frame around it.
 The ancient waterway seams through the Mother City, as alive today with fish and birdlife as it’s always been, its banks popular with cyclists, photographers and dog-walkers (your pooch is welcome at the Wild Fig too).

 The whole scene makes me think of old Cape Town.
 The one you glimpse in faded photographs in your parents’ albums.
 It’s Table Mountain, whitewashed walls, endless summers, academia and poetry.
 And it’s the kind of space that immediately intrigues with its stories and sense of place.